superseriousbusiness/gotosocial/docs/federation/posts.md

 }
 ```

-In this object:
+In the `interactionPolicy` object:

-- `canLike` indicates who can create a `Like` with the post URI as the `Object` of the `Like`.
+- `canLike` indicates who is permitted to create a `Like` with the post URI as the `Object` of the `Like`.
-- `canReply` indicates who can create a post with `inReplyTo` set to the URI of the post.
+- `canReply` indicates who is permitted to create a post with `inReplyTo` set to the URI of the post.
-- `canAnnounce` indicates who can create an `Announce` with the post URI as the `Object` of the `Announce`.
+- `canAnnounce` indicates who is permitted to create an `Announce` with the post URI as the `Object` of the `Announce`.

 And:

-- `always` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who do not require an `Accept` in order to distribute an interaction to their followers (more on this below).
+- `always` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create + distribute an interaction without necessarily having to wait for an `Accept` from the interactee's server (more on this below).
-- `approvalRequired` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who can interact, but should wait for an `Accept` before distributing an interaction to their followers.
+- `approvalRequired` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted create + distribute an interaction, but **should wait for** an `Accept` before distributing an interaction.

-Valid URI entries in `always` and `approvalRequired` include the magic ActivityStreams Public URI `https://www.w3.org/ns/activitystreams#Public`, the URIs of the post creator's `Following` and/or `Followers` collections, and individual Actor URIs.
+Valid URI entries in `always` and `approvalRequired` include:

+- the magic ActivityStreams Public URI `https://www.w3.org/ns/activitystreams#Public`
+- the URIs of the post creator's `Following` and/or `Followers` collections
+- individual Actor URIs

 For example:

 ```json
 [